 Virginia divorce proceedings in court differ with each case and will depend on the manner in which the parties approach the divorce.
 If a case is litigated in a more traditional manner, then the parties should expect that a divorce will be filed a year after the date of separation, unless there are certain limited fault-based grounds that allow the parties to file sooner.
 Typically, a Virginia divorce case, if litigated to the end, will last one year.
 Thus, if the two parties to a divorce case do not resolve the case by agreement at some point before litigation is complete, the divorce proceedings will generally not be completed until two years from the date of separation.

-One important reason a person considering a divorce should contact a Virginia divorce lawyer is that it is essential they be aware of their rights.
+One important reason a person considering a divorce should contact a seasoned divorce attorney is that it is essential they be aware of their rights.
 Often, a party to a divorce will not be aware of their rights to property or support and, as a result, will not receive assets to which they are entitled.
 For example, a party to a divorce may have property rights in properties solely titled in their spouse’s name, such as a retirement account.
 If that party is unaware of such rights, they may not be adequately or properly compensated in the divorce proceedings.
-An experienced lawyer can help to explain such property rights and what else to expect in Virginia divorce proceedings as well as work to ensure their client is fully informed of all assets to which they may be entitled before the divorce case is negotiated or litigated.
+An experienced lawyer can help to explain such property rights and what to expect during divorce proceedings in Virginia as well as work to ensure their client is fully informed of all assets to which they may be entitled before the divorce case is negotiated or litigated.

 Although it may not be applicable in every situation, spousal support often arises in divorce proceedings in which the parties have been married for a significant length of time and in which there is a substantial discrepancy between their incomes.
 In such cases, the party with the lesser income may be eligible for spousal support, through which the other party will be legally obligated to provide financial support to them after the divorce.